GENERAL TERMS AND CONDITIONS OF THE ONLINE STORE FOR FRANCE (GTC)

 5.1.
 Only those goods featured in the online store on the day of the order, and identified as being available, may be sold to the customer.
 The product offer and prices remain valid until such time as the goods are no longer available in the online store.

 5.2.
 All representations of goods in advertising materials, leaflets, the online store, etc. are merely illustrative and have no contractual value.
+Images of CPO watches are individual and correspond to the available watch.
 The manufacturer's warranties and certificates of authenticity benefit the customer to the extent that they are applicable in France.
 We reserve the right to alter the products presented in the online store at any time and without notice, and to limit the number of items which may be purchased by the customer.

 5.3.
 Some products presented in the online store may not be ordered or purchased directly in the online store.
 The relevant details are specified under the corresponding product information.
 In relation to these goods, the customer has access to a request form in the online store.